 If the original material was ordered before the Contractor was informed of the change, the savings markup allowed is 2.5 percent in order to exclude profit on the original bid price and pay only for incurred overhead.

 109.06 Directed Acceleration.
-The Engineer may order the Contractor to accelerate the Work to avoid delay costs or to complete the Project early.
-The Director and the Contractor will negotiate acceleration costs.
+The Engineer may order the DBT to accelerate the Work to avoid delay costs or to complete the Project early.
+The PRC or CPE and the DBT will negotiate acceleration costs.

 109.07 Inefficiency.
-The Department will compensate the Contractor for inefficiency or loss of productivity resulting from Revisions to the Contract Documents.
+The LPA will compensate the Contractor for inefficiency or loss of productivity resulting from 104.02 Revisions to the Contract Documents.
 Use the Measured Mile analysis comparing the productivity of work impacted by a change to the productivity of similar work performed under un-impacted conditions to prove and quantify the inefficiency.

 109.08 Unrecoverable Costs.
-The Contractor is not entitled to additional compensation for costs not specifically allowed or provided for in including, but not limited to, the following:
+The DBT is not entitled to additional compensation for costs not specifically allowed or provided for in 109.05 including, but not limited to, the following:

 A. Loss of anticipated profit.